GOP Sen. Richard Burr Explains Why He Voted To Convict Donald Trump

-Sen Richard Burr of North Carolina was one of the Republicans to vote to convict Donald Trump in the Senate’s impeachment trial.
-This came as a surprise, since Burr voted twice that the trial was not constitutional.
+Sen Richard Burr of North Carolina was one of the Republicans to vote to convict Donald Trump in the Senate's impeachment trial.
+This came as a surprise since Burr voted twice that the trial was not constitutional.

 As The Hill reported, immediately after the upper chamber wrapped up the proceeding on Saturday, Burr released a statement explaining his vote.

-The senator noted that he personally still believes it is unconstitional to impeach a sitting commander-in-chief, but said that by voting to move forward with the hearing the Senate established a precedent.
+The senator noted that he personally still believes it is unconstitutional to impeach a sitting commander-in-chief, but said that by voting to move forward with the hearing the Senate established a precedent.

 "I have listened to the arguments presented by both sides and considered the facts," Burr said, noting that his duty was to act as an impartial juror.